Batch Production – Benefits, Examples, and Tips

 What is Batch Production?

-Even though batch production of most commonly associated with process manufacturing, i.e. with the production of goods such as food, chemicals, pharmaceuticals, etc., it can also be used in discrete manufacturing where products are built out of separate components that can later be disassembled.
+Batch production is most commonly associated with process manufacturing operations in which goods are produced by mixing or blending components together in a process, such as food, chemicals, pharmaceuticals, etc. Nevertheless, it can also be used in discrete manufacturing where products are assembled from separate components and can later be disassembled, like electronics or industrial equipment.

 Read more about Process Manufacturing vs. Discrete Manufacturing.